IObundle/iob-soc/README.md

 written in Verilog and includes a C software driver.
 The IObundle AXISTREAMIN is a very compact IP that works at high clock rates if needed.

+## TODO

+Currently, simulation, fpga building and documentation of this core (independently of a SoC, as described below) are not functioning.
+It was taken from iob-uart repository but not yet adapted to work with AXISTREAMIN core.
+However, this core is functional and can be used as a peripheral of a SoC as described in section **Integrate in SoC**.

 ## Simulate

 Install the latest stable version of the open-source Verilog simulator Icarus Verilog.